echilundo/courage-to-question/posts/denouement-2019-music.md

 <figcaption style="text-align: center;">Tunes 2011-2019 by Burial</figcaption>

+Technically, I cheated.
+This is not an album, but rather a compilation of songs that the mysterious Burial has worked on this decade.
+The release itself is interesting as throughout the decade, William Bevan (in a bit of foresight) decided to eschew the album format and release a steady stream of EPs and singles alone or with other dubstep stalwarts Zombie and The Bug (Kevin Martin).

+Yes, your eyes did just read dubstep.
+However, the most popular variant of the form was popularized by Skrillex and the like is actually called “bro step”.
+Yeah, I know, I’m one of those.
+But unlike hip-hop instrumental and its many variants, there is a profound difference in these two.
+The largest, of course, being the tempo or BPM (beats-per-minute).

+Here, the tracks (for better-or-worse) fit a narrative structure that delivers ominous drones and uplifting but subdued, hymns.
+It is [hauntology](https://en.wikipedia.org/wiki/Hauntology) in aural form.

+I do recommend starting from his seminal albums first, and then delving into this cacophony of delight.

 <p align="center"> — </p>

 <figcaption style="text-align: center;">Watchmen (Music from the HBO Series) by Trent Reznor & Atticus Ross</figcaption>